crate/cratedb-guide/docs/performance/inserts/sequences.rst

 tables/environments

 :Cons: No order guarantee.
 Not as human-friendly as numbers.
 String format may not be applicable to cover all scenarios.
+Range queries are not possible.

 ************************
  Use UUIDv7 identifiers